jclry1/An-Gairdin---MS1/README.md

 5. During testing any problems found are fixed in Gitpod.
 The changes are committed and then pushed to GitHub.
 After pushing, the live site is automatically updated.

 To run a copy of the site locally, [download a zip file](https://stackoverflow.com/questions/2751227/how-to-download-source-in-zip-format-from-github#:~:text=To%20simply%20download%20a%20repository,file%20of%20the%20whole%20lot.&text=It%20then%20gives%20you%20a%20zip%20file%20to%20download.) of the repository contents or [clone](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the repository and run that in your IDE or local machine.
-Full instructions:

 Once deployed, all testing was done on the live site at: https://workingedge.github.io/An-Gairdin---MS1/

 ## Credits
-All images and text are copyright An Gairdin.

 ### Content
 All text and image content is courtesy of An Gairdin.
 Quotes are copyright their authors as attributed in the text.